Epicalert/occrs/README.md

 Pass a newline-separated list to stdin.

-e.g. `cat testfile | occrs`
+e.g. `cat tests/test-1 | occrs`

 ## Sample output

-The following output is the result of processing `testfile` in the root of this repository.
+The following output is the result of processing `tests/test-1` in the root of this repository.

 ```
 18 (47.37%) y